comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 - [Atlassian's Git Merge documentation](https://www.atlassian.com/git/tutorials/using-branches/git-merge)

-**You will be using the transcripts from the interviews that you have done so far.**
+**You will be using the transcripts from the interviews that you have done so far.** If you did not do the week 3 activity, create a text file with a few words in it.

 Complete the following task, which gets each member to create a branch, make changes, and merge it back into the main branch: